orchestral/orchestra/docs/toolkit.md

 Toolkit for Orchestra is a collection of task to assist developer to bootstrap extension development.

+## Version Command

+You can get current Orchestra Platform version using the following command.

+	$ php artisan orchestra::toolkit version

 ## Installer Command

 Create `application/orchestra/installer.php` with just a command.